Frequently Asked Questions

 Is there a cancellation fee?

-We have a 48 hour cancellation policy, your therapist will offer other options in the event you need to cancel within this time including a parent only session, telehealth if appropriate, resource making, and reporting.
+We have a 48 hour cancellation policy, your therapist will offer other options in the event you need to cancel within this time including a parent only session in person or via phone, a telehealth appointment if appropriate, resource making, goal reviews and reporting.

 Can I use private health insurance for speech pathology or OT sessions?